Polystyrene: History

-Structure
+Structure and production

 In chemical terms, polystyrene is a long chain hydrocarbon wherein alternating carbon centers are attached to phenyl groups (a derivative of benzene).
 Polystyrene's chemical formula is (C_{8}H_{8})n; it contains the chemical elements carbon and hydrogen.

-The material's properties are determined by short-range van der Waals attractions between polymers chains.
+The material's properties are determined by short-range van der Waals attractions between polymer chains.
 Since the molecules consist of thousands of atoms, the cumulative attractive force between the molecules is large.
 When heated (or deformed at a rapid rate, due to a combination of viscoelastic and thermal insulation properties), the chains can take on a higher degree of confirmation and slide past each other.
 This intermolecular weakness (versus the high intramolecular strength due to the hydrocarbon backbone) confers flexibility and elasticity.
 The ability of the system to be readily deformed above its glass transition temperature allows polystyrene (and thermoplastic polymers in general) to be readily softened and molded upon heating.
 Extruded polystyrene is about as strong as an unalloyed aluminium but much more flexible and much less dense (1.05 g/cm3 for polystyrene vs. 2.70 g/cm3 for aluminium).

 Production

 Polystyrene is an addition polymer that results when styrene monomers polymerize (interconnect).
 In the polymerization, the carbon-carbon π bond of the vinyl group is broken and a new carbon-carbon σ bond is formed, attaching to the carbon of another styrene monomer to the chain.
 Since only one kind of monomer is used in its preparation, it is a homopolymer.
 The newly formed σ bond is stronger than the π bond that was broken, thus it is difficult to depolymerize polystyrene.
-About a few thousand monomers typically comprise a chain of polystyrene, giving a molecular weight of 100,000–400,000 g/mol.
+About a few thousand monomers typically comprise a chain of polystyrene, giving a molar mass of 100,000–400,000 g/mol.

 Each carbon of the backbone has tetrahedral geometry, and those carbons that have a phenyl group (benzene ring) attached are stereogenic.
 If the backbone were to be laid as a flat elongated zig-zag chain, each phenyl group would be tilted forward or backward compared to the plane of the chain.

 The relative stereochemical relationship of consecutive phenyl groups determines the tacticity, which affects various physical properties of the material.